mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 And there are many meditations: yoga meditations... yoga meditation itself is not dualistic, it is non-dualistic, but people *use* yoga meditation as a dualistic technique.
 At that time, *endlessly*, you have to seek for the yoga meditation in order to... what?
 Always there is a purpose, always there is a certain stage you have to reach.
 If you cannot, you are a failure.
 So, very naturally, there is encouragement there, but on the other hand, there is disappointment there, always.
 So, how can you get the peace?

 And, also, sitting in zazen.
 Even the zazen in Zen, okay?
 There are a couple of different zazen there.
-Rinzai zazen, and Soto zazen.
+Rinzai zazen, and Sōtō zazen.
 And Obaku zazen.
 [Huang Po] zazen.
 Chinese zazen, Korean zazen, and many kinds of zazen.

-Even, you can say, mainly everyone knows Rinzai and Soto, okay?
+Even, you can say, mainly everyone knows Rinzai and Sōtō, okay?
 If you practice Rinzai zazen, what do they do?
 Always, the teacher gives you a koan, and you have to research and give an answer to this koan.
 You have to “pass” many koans, by zazen.
 So, zazen is a means.
 The main practice is to find a solution, or to pass in the koans.
 So, zazen is secondary, so, very naturally, zazen is a means.

-Even the Soto priests [...] in Japan always mention sometimes like this.
+Even the Sōtō priests [...] in Japan always mention sometimes like this.
 “Of course, zazen is important, but zazen is not the final thing you have to do, but it is a means.”
 Still people say so.

 But, I don’t think it is *right understanding* of Buddha Shakyamuni’s teaching generally, as a whole.
 Not Buddha Shakyamuni’s life, but that is all of your life.
 If you don’t accept your life in that way, you never get peace.